Pe1mehk0/Satelink_cansat_competition/README.md

 ## 📊 Code:

-[CanSat code](Final_code_can.ino) - This file stands for a CanSat's code which allows to send, receive and save data.
+[CanSat code](Final_code_can.ino) - This file contains the code for the CanSat, enabling it to transmit, receive, and store data.

-[Ground Station code](Final_code_gs.ino) - This code stands for a Feather M0 with LoRa RFM96 which is placed on the ground station to receive, send and save data.
+[Ground Station code](Final_code_gs.ino) - This code is designed for a Feather M0 with LoRa RFM96, which is stationed on the ground.
+It facilitates the reception, transmission, and storage of data.

-[Interface code](main.py) - This code stands for the users interface which allows to display life-time data graphs with Altitude, Pressure, Tempreture, RSSI and Speed.
-Also it allows to type_in commands and transfer them to Feather M0 for further sending.
+[Interface code](main.py) - This code provides a user interface that displays real-time data graphs, including altitude, pressure, temperature, RSSI, and speed.
+It also allows users to input commands, which are then transferred to the Feather M0 for further transmission.

-[Rover code](Final_code_rover.ino) - This code stands for a rover which receives and executes commands, and gather information from sensors.
+[Rover code](Final_code_rover.ino) - This code is for the rover, enabling it to receive and execute commands, as well as gather data from sensors and save them on SD card.

 ## 🔮 Links: